 Safety gate

-Safety gate; designed as a sliding gate with guiding elements made of wear-resistant special plastic; double-sided hydraulic actuator with gear transmission; hydraulic cylinder is fitted with a special seal kit for biodegradable hydraulic oil (e.g. Panolin HLP Synth 32), stop valves at the inlet and outlet of the hydraulic cylinder; gate sealed on 3 sides: side: seals in angled profile, bottom: flat seal; connection strips: hot-dip galvanised; guide frame made of steel U-profile, hot-dip galvanised; preparation for installation of a heating device for the guides (self-regulating heating rods); system allows emergency closing; the gate closes completely by its own weight.
+Safety gate; designed as a sliding gate with guiding elements made of wear-resistant special plastic; one-sided hydraulic actuator; hydraulic cylinder is fitted with a special seal kit for biodegradable hydraulic oil (e.g. Panolin HLP Synth 32), stop valves at the inlet and outlet of the hydraulic cylinder; gate sealed on 3 sides: side: seals in angled profile, bottom: flat seal; connection strips: hot-dip galvanised; guide frame made of steel U-profile, hot-dip galvanised; preparation for installation of a heating device for the guides (self-regulating heating rods); system allows emergency closing; the gate closes completely by its own weight in the time prescribed by the generator manufacturer for safe operation.

 Width: 4.83 m